Model-based clustering in simple hypergraphs through a stochastic blockmodel: Introduction

 Generalizing Erdős-Rényi's model of random graphs leads to uniformly random hypergraphs.
 This model involves drawing uniformly at random from the set of all $m$-uniform hypergraphs (hypergraphs with hyperedges of fixed cardinality $m$) over a set of $n$ nodes.
 However, similar to Erdős-Rényi's model for graphs, this hypergraph model is too simplistic and homogeneous to be used for statistical analysis of real-world datasets.
 In the configuration model for random graphs, the graphs are generated by drawing uniformly at random from the set of all possible graphs over a set of $n$ nodes, while satisfying a given prescribed degree sequence.
 In the context of hypergraphs, configuration models were proposed in \cite{ghos:zlat:cald:etal:09}, focusing on tripartite and 3-uniform hypergraphs.
 Later, \cite{chod:20} extended the configuration model to a more general hypergraph setup.
 In these references, both the node degrees and the hyperedge sizes are kept fixed (a consequence of the fact that they rely on bipartite representations of hypergraphs).
 The configuration model is useful for sampling (hyper)graphs with the same degree sequence (and hyperedge sizes) as an observed dataset through shuffling algorithms.
 Therefore, it is often employed as a null model in statistical analyses.
 However, sampling exactly (rather than approximately) from this model poses challenges, particularly in the case of hypergraphs.
 For a comprehensive discussion on this issue, we refer readers to Section 4 in \cite{chod:20}.\\

 Another popular approach for extracting information from heterogeneous data is clustering.
 In the context of graphs, stochastic blockmodels (SBMs) were introduced in the early eighties \citep{fran:hara:82,holl:lask:lein:83} and have since evolved in various directions.
 These models assume that nodes are grouped into clusters, and the probabilities of connections between nodes are determined by their cluster memberships.
 Variants of SBMs have been developed to handle weighted graphs and degree-corrected versions, among others.
-In the context of hypergraphs, \cite{ghos:dukk:14} introduced a planted partition model for $m$-uniform hypergraphs, which is a specific case of SBM.
-They developed a spectral partitioning method and established its consistency in the case where nodes are grouped into equally-sized clusters, and two parameters determine the connection probabilities within clusters and between clusters, with the former being larger than the latter.
-This result was further extended to the non-uniform and weighted sparse setting, where most weights are close to zero, in \cite{ghos:dukk:17:aos}.
+In the context of hypergraphs, \cite{ghos:dukk:17:aos} studied a spectral clustering approach based on a hypergraph Laplacian, and obtained its weak consistency under a Hypergraph SBM (HSBM) under certain restrictions on the model parameters.
+More recently, \cite{deng_etal_22} established the strong consistency of the basic spectral clustering under the degree-corrected HSBM (DCHSBM) in the sparse regime where the maximum expected hyperdegree might be of order $\Omega(\log n)$ and $n$ is the number of nodes.
 By introducing hypergraphons, \cite{bala:21} extended the ideas of hypergraph SBMs to a nonparametric setting.
 In a parallel vein, \cite{turn:luna:neme:airo:21} proposed a latent space model for hypergraphs, generalizing random geometric graphs to hypergraphs, although it was not specifically designed to capture clustering.
 An approach linked to SBMs is presented in \cite{vazq:09}, where nodes belong to latent groups and participate in a hyperedge with a probability that depends on both their group and the specific hyperedge.